yhg926/MetaKSSD/README.md

 make
 ```
 # 2. Metagenome profiling
 make sure you already have a MarkerDB.
-If not, you can download by:
+If not, you can download a pre-built MarkerDB by:
 ```
-# sketched using L3K11.shuf
+# sketched by L3K11.shuf
 wget http://www.genomesketchub.com/download/markerdb.L3K11_gtdb_r214.tar.gz
 tar xf markerdb.L3K11_gtdb_r214.tar.gz
 ```